Hierarchy of linear light cones with long-range interactions

 \section{Generating topologically ordered states}

-In this section, we study the minimum time it takes to create topologically ordered states from topologically trivial ones.
+We now study the minimum time it takes to create topologically ordered states from topologically trivial ones.
 Before we present our result, we shall define topologically ordered states and topologically trivial states following the definitions in Refs.\,\cite{Bravyi2006,Hastings2010}.
-Suppose that the finite lattice $\Lambda$ has diameter $L$ and consists of $O(L^d)$ sites.
+Suppose that the finite lattice $\Lambda$ has diameter $L$ and consists of $\Theta(L^d)$ sites.
 Let $\{|\psi_{1}\rangle,\cdots|\psi_{k}\rangle\}$ be a set of orthonormal quantum many-body states and define

-where the supremum is taken over unit-norm operators $\mathcal{O}$ supported on a subset of the lattice with diameter $l\leq L/2$.
+where the supremum is taken over unit-norm operators $\mathcal{O}$ supported on a subset of the lattice with diameter $l\leq bL$ for a constant $b<1$.
 Roughly speaking, $\epsilon$ quantifies the ability to distinguish between the states $\{\ket{\psi_1},\dots,\ket{\psi_k}\}$ using observables that are supported on only a fraction of the lattice.
-We say that the states are topological if there exist constants $c,\beta>0$ such that $\epsilon \le c L^{-\beta}$, and are trivial if $\epsilon$ is independent of $L$ \cite{Gong2016}.
-We now use the Lieb-Robinson bound to bound the minimum time it takes to convert between topological and trivial states.
+We say that the states are topologically ordered with diameter $bL$ if there exist constants $0<b<1$ and $c,\beta>0$ such that $\epsilon \le c L^{-\beta}$, and are topologically trivial if $\epsilon$ is independent of $L$ for all $b<1$ \cite{Gong2016}.
+We now use the Lieb-Robinson bound to bound the minimum time it takes to convert between topologically ordered and topologically trivial states.

 \begin{prop} Consider a time-dependent Hamiltonian $H$ with long-range interactions of exponent $\alpha$ on ${\Lambda}$.
 Let $U(t)$ be the evolution unitary generated by $H$ at time $t$, let $\{|\psi_{1}\rangle,\cdots|\psi_{k}\rangle\}$ be a set of topologically ordered states, and let $\{|\phi_{1}\rangle,\cdots|\phi_{k}\rangle\}$ be a set of topologically trivial states.
 If $\alpha>2d+1$ and there is a time $0<\tau<\infty$ such that $|\psi_i\rangle = U(\tau)|\phi_i\rangle$, then there exists an $L$-independent constant $0<K<\infty$ such that $\tau > K \tau^*$, where